absurd-joy/Quest-hands-for-Normcore/README.md

 ## Requirements:
 - A physical Oculus Quest
 - Unity 2019.4.8+
-- Normcore 2.0.0 preview 15 (Included in this project)
+- A Normcore account
-- Oculus Integration 19.1.0 (Asset Store SDK) (Included in this project)
+- Oculus Integration 19.1.0 (Asset Store SDK -- Included in this project)

 ## Installing and Running...